Chisanan232/PyFake-API-Server/docs/configure-references/mocked-apis/apis/http/common/value_format.md

 About more details, please refer to [here](#formatsize_1).

+### ``format.unique_element``

+If the value be activated, it would generate multiple unique elements for array type property.
+It accepts a boolean type value.
+It's `false` in default.

+It recommends that activating to use this property with strategy `BY_DATA_TYPE` which is array type value.

+!!! tip "When to use?"

+    In generally, this property should be only used for array type property.
+Here provide a simple demonstration by pure value element of array with different :

+    === "Element maybe deuplicated"

+        Set a pure value element of array type property and `format.unique_element` as `false` (in default):

+        ```yaml title="api.yaml" hl_lines="8 16-19"
+        response:
+          strategy: object
+          properties:
+            - name: data
+              required: true
+              type: list
+              format:
+                unique_element: false
+                size:
+                  max: 5
+                  min: 2
+              items:
+                - required: true
+                   type: str
+                   format:
+                     strategy: from_enums
+                     enums:
+                       - ENUM_1
+                       - ENUM_2
+        ```

+        The data it generates would be an array type data with size between 2 to 5 and also includes deuplicated elements:

+        ```json title="part of result in API response"
+        { "data": ["ENUM_2", "ENUM_1", "ENUM_1", "ENUM_2"] }
+        ```

+    === "Element is unique"

+        Set a pure value element of array type property and `format.unique_element` as `true`:

+        ```yaml title="api.yaml" hl_lines="8 16-19"
+        response:
+          strategy: object
+          properties:
+            - name: data
+              required: true
+              type: list
+              format:
+                unique_element: true
+                size:
+                  max: 5
+                  min: 2
+              items:
+                - required: true
+                   type: str
+                   format:
+                     strategy: from_enums
+                     enums:
+                       - ENUM_1
+                       - ENUM_2
+        ```

+        The data it generates would be an array type data with size up to 2 as maximum because the enum types only has 2 types and also includes unique elements:

+        ```json title="part of result in API response"
+        { "data": ["ENUM_1", "ENUM_2"] }
+        ```

+!!!
+Failure "Not make sense at non-array type data"

+    From above demonstration, beleive you could understand how to use the property `format.unique_element`.
+Therefore, it does NOT make sense about using this property with non-array type property.

+    ```yaml title="api.yaml" hl_lines="6 8"
+    response:
+      strategy: object
+      properties:
+        - name: data
+          required: true
+          type: int  # or str, bool, etc.
+          format:
+            unique_element: true
+    ```

+!!! info "New in version 0.4.2"

 ### ``format.enums``

 If the value must be one of multiple values, it could set the multiple values as an array at this property.
 The value